 A Cognitive Assessment of the individual’s mental processes, including attention, memory, language, problem solving and making decisions during work and other tasks.

 A Visual or Hearing Assessment is performed in the workplace to find solutions to suit the individual’s requirements and to implement reasonable adjustments.

 Occupational Health Occupational Therapists

-Occupational Health Assessments in the workplace are vital to assist in looking after employees health needs and to comply with current legislation.
+Occupational Health Services in the workplace are vital to look after employee health needs and to comply with current legislation.
 They are tailored to the individual requirements and employment circumstances.

-Healthywork Ltd, set up by Alison Biggs offers the services of State Registered Occupational Therapists (SROT) and other health professionals, specialising in Occupational Health and Work Rehabilitation in relation to medical conditions or work related ill health issues.
+Healthywork Ltd offers the services of Qualified Occupational Therapists and other health professionals, specialising in Occupational Health and Work Rehabilitation in relation to medical conditions or work related ill health issues.

 ‘We are Health Professionals skilled to assess and rehabilitate the worker and to also assess the work tasks’

-Health issues and work tasks are analysed in order for them to be performed in a more healthy and ergonomically efficient manner.
+Health issues and work tasks are analysed in order for tasks to be performed in a more healthy and ergonomically efficient manner.

-Individuals can return to the workplace or remain in the workplace, work with greater ease and independence, maximising productivity with risk of injury minimised.
+Individuals can return to or remain in the workplace, work with greater ease and independence, maximising productivity with risk of injury minimised.

 Sick pay and recruitment costs can be minimised resulting in better sickness absence management and proactive Human Resources management.